 The feeling is all too familiar.
-If you’ve ever posted anything on social media as a small brand, it often feels as if you are speaking into a voice.
-Like you are squeezing liquid from an eyedropper into a deep, vast ocean.
+If you’ve ever posted anything on social media as a small brand, it often feels as if you are speaking into a void.
+Like squeezing liquid from an eyedropper into a deep, vast ocean.
 You’re not getting responses on your posts.
-There are no likes, no comments, not even a retweet to be found.
-Heck, your brand may even have a presence in your industry already, but your social presence is, well, crickets.
+There are no likes, no comments, not a retweet to be found.
+Heck, your brand may even have a presence in your industry already, but your social presence is, well, non-existent.
 Discouraged marketers across every industry see the quest in achieving social media presence as an often insurmountable obstacle.

 But we are here to tell you, there is hope.
-And there is a way!
 Breaking through the noise on social media is no simple task.
 However, it’s certainly something that can be accomplished, when tactically deployed.
-It’s true that many platforms have made it increasingly difficult to ‘break through the noise’ we just mentioned.
+Many platforms have indeed made it increasingly difficult to ‘break through the noise’ we just mentioned.
 With large brands (with large budgets), all cornering the market on the real estate of your news feeds, including the attention spans of their market, it’s becoming increasingly difficult to attain viewership in today’s landscape of social media advertising.
 And increasingly expensive at that.

 With that said, there is an outlier to that trend.
 Or maybe the rogue example of the exception to the rule:

-Contrary to platforms like Facebook, where the algorithms heavily favor the biggest players in a general sense, your posts probably still receive at least a few likes and comments when you post on Instagram.
+Contrary to platforms like Facebook, where the algorithms heavily favor the biggest players, your posts probably still receive at least a few likes and comments when you post on Instagram.
 No matter how small your audience is.
 This is particularly true if you use relevant hashtags in your posts.
-With 500 million daily active users (and over one billion users now in total), Instagram is an attractive and intriguing marketing channel for almost every type of business.
-This means that if you can get your Instagram ad campaign just right, you can easily boost your lead generation and increase your revenue.
+Instagram is an attractive and intriguing marketing channel for almost every type of business.
+This means that if you can get your Instagram ad campaign just right, you can substantially boost your lead generation and increase your revenue.

 Content is king on social media.
 But the reason Instagram ad campaigns are so successful isn’t just about pretty pictures, though it obviously helps to have amazing images.
 Beyond the obvious need for quality content, in order for your Instagram ads to be successful, there are a few other things you need to get exactly right once you’ve got your image or video content selected.